 WIND TECHNOLOGY

 Since the project was first publicly announced in 2019, the project team has undertaken significant due diligence work and project development activities.
-A project summary level has been developed, envisioning construction activities will commence in 2024, and anticipating project completion and operation by 2025.
+A project summary level has been developed, envisioning construction being underway throughout 2025-2026, and anticipating project completion and operation by 2026.

 Nova Scotia’s Environment Assessment branch has established a limit of 40 dBA (outdoors) for receptors and this is taken into consideration in the project configuration and choice of turbine locations.
 For reference, 40dB is commonly known as equivalent to a quiet library or refrigerator sound level.
 The Goose Harbour Lake Wind Farm’s levels will not exceed these provincial regulatory standards.